NHSDigital/e-referrals-service-api/README.md

 ![Build](https://github.com/NHSDigital/e-referrals-service-api/workflows/Build/badge.svg?branch=master)

-This is a RESTful HL7® FHIR® API specification for the *Template API*.
+This is a RESTful HL7® FHIR® API specification for the *e-Referral-Service Professional API*.

 * `specification/` This [Open API Specification](https://swagger.io/docs/specification/about/) describes the endpoints, methods and messages exchanged by the API.
 Use it to generate interactive documentation; the contract between the API and its consumers.
 * `sandbox/` This NodeJS application implements a mock implementation of the service.
 Use it as a back-end service to the interactive documentation to illustrate interactions and concepts.
 It is not intended to provide an exhaustive/faithful environment suitable for full development and testing.
 * `scripts/` Utilities helpful to developers of this specification.
 * `proxies/` Live (connecting to another service) and sandbox (using the sandbox container) Apigee API Proxy definitions.

-Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://developer.digital.nhs.uk/).
+Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue/e-referral-service-fhir).

 ## Contributing
 Contributions to this project are welcome from anyone, providing that they conform to the [guidelines for contribution](https://github.com/NHSDigital/e-referrals-service-api/blob/master/CONTRIBUTING.md) and the [community code of conduct](https://github.com/NHSDigital/e-referrals-service-api/blob/master/CODE_OF_CONDUCT.md).